-The Best Metals For Sensitive Ears: A Beginners Guide
+The Best Metals For Sensitive Ears: A Beginners Guide (VIDEO)

 Before I get started, I thought it would be good to cover a little about my design process.

 I do not make one of a kind pieces or commissioned pieces.
 Everything I create, I create intending to reproduce and make as accessible as possible.
 As such, I begin with a prototype, I test it, and I adjust as I see necessary.

 I follow this process as a way of testing quality, form, and structure.
 If pieces do not sit well or are quite challenging to wear –I have made a few of these – I may post about them on Instagram, but they do not make it to my shop.